cafana/CAFAnaCore/README.md

 This document briefly describes the build process of the CAFAna framework contained in this package.

 For documentation on the classes themselves, automatically generated Doxygen pages are maintained on our [GitHub Pages site](https://cafana.github.io/CAFAnaCore/).
-(These are automatically updated when pull requests are merged to the `master` branch.)
+(These are automatically updated when pull requests are merged to the `main` branch.)

 ## Prerequisites
 * A compiler that understands C++14 (tested with gcc)